ChrisF1976/MMM-Adventskalender/README.md

 # MMM-Adventskalender
-The MMM-Adventskalender module for MagicMirror is an interactive Advent calendar that displays a grid of doors (24 in total) which open on specific days in December.
-The module includes various configurable options and functionalities designed to enhance the user experience.
+The MMM-Adventskalender is a custom MagicMirror² module designed to display an interactive Advent calendar with 24 numbered doors arranged in a 6x4 grid.
+Each door corresponds to a date in December (1-24) and hides an image behind it.
+The module supports manual and automatic door opening, state saving, animations, and a customizable appearance.

 It could contain some bugs and may not be perfect at this time.
 Let me know what you notice, and I will try to improve it.